+Home Power Magazine: Solar.
 The light of life.
+Thorium challenges nuclear establishment.

 The project was unveiled at the annual Chinese Academy of Sciences conference in Shanghai last week, and reported in the Wen Hui Bao newspaper (Google English translation here).
 If the reactor works as planned, China may fulfill a long-delayed dream of clean nuclear energy.
 Thorium: A safer alternative for nuclear power generation?
 The world's growing need for energy, the limits of our supply of fossil fuels and concern about the effects of carbon emissions on the environment have all prompted interest in the increased use of nuclear power.